b0erseun/csvlib/README.md

 ## custom deserializers
 You can create your own deserializers if you class has fields of types that are not handled by default.
 Your deserializer needs to implement the CsvDeserializer interface.
 When values need to be deserialized, deserializers are tested one by one until a deserializer is found that can desrialize the specified type.
+Deserializers must be able to handle null values for `serializedData`

 an example implementation of the canDesrialize method would be `   return LocalDate.class == clazz; `